arives/rr2/README.md

 R2(z.f)
 ```

-    ## Models of class phyloglm only have R2.lik method
+    ## Models of class phyloglm only have R2.lik method.

     ##    R2_lik
     ## 0.4825879